harman31/JavaScript_Codecademy/README.md

 # JavaScript_Codecademy
-JavaScript Codecademy Projects in pursuit of Phase.js
+JavaScript Codecademy Projects in pursuit of Phaser.js Fun initial projects for experience